Busy Schedule? Try these tips

 2. Multi-task at work

-While multi-tasking is a no-no when it comes to work, you can make an exception when it comes to exercise.
+While multi-tasking is a no-no when it comes to working, you can make an exception when it comes to exercise.

 You can always level up if you want.
 Physical-training specialist and author Mark Lauren says, “One hard set of 12 or fewer reps won’t make most people sweat if they’re in an air-conditioned building, but it will be enough to make a difference if done several times throughout each day.”